eonfluxor/kron/README.md

 ![platforms](https://img.shields.io/badge/platform-iOS%20%7C%20macOS%20%7C%20tvOS%20%7C%20watchOS%20%7C%20Linux-lightgrey.svg)

 # What is Delay?
-Delay is an Manager offering 4 convenient Timer modes through a friendly interface.
+Delay is a Manager offering 4 convenient Timer modes through a friendly interface.
 Delay takes care of the invovled NSTimer implementation and lifecycle.

 1. `debounce` Calls immediatly and reject calls until time out elapses
 1. `debounceLast` As `debounce` but also performs the last call after time out